7 ways to reduce stress around holiday spending

 1. Have honest conversations with partners, family, and friends.
 Be open about your expectations and try to get on the same page, whether that means deciding on not exchanging gifts this year, choosing a charity to give to, setting price ranges for gifting, or letting someone know what you really want or need.
 No one can read your mind and it can reduce stress for all to have an open line of communication.

-2. Consider your budget and have an idea of a total amount you would like to spend around the holidays.
+2. Consider your budget and have an idea of the total amount you would like to spend around the holidays.
 Stay flexible and factor in some wiggle room because being too rigid may just add to your stress.

 3. Give something personal and thoughtful.
 This is always a great option over something expensive.
+Make a homemade gift, offer an experience you can do together, print out and frame a meaningful picture, etc.

 5. Stay up to date with your bank account.
 No one likes the shock of seeing an unexpected balance at the end of December.
-Having an app on your phone can be a great way to check in daily.
+Using an app on your phone can be a great way to check in daily.

 7. If you are going to spend, do so with joy!
 Our happiness increases when we serve and give to others.
 And it is also completely wonderful to spend joyfully on yourself.